 So what does this have to do with Mastered For iTunes?
 Apple’s Technology Brief claims that high-resolution audio sounds better than normal CD quality at 16 bits and 44.1 kHz, but offers only anecdotal evidence:

 “…many experts feel that using higher resolution PCM files during production provides better-quality audio and a superior listening experience in the end product.
 For this reason, 96/24 resolution is quickly becoming a standard format in the industry, and it’s also common to see higher resolution files, such as 192/24.”

 I’m not convinced that using sample rates and bit depths beyond those of standard CDs is useful for a distribution medium because 44.1 kHz at 16 bits has been proven sufficient.
 One early test done in 1984 showed that inserting a 44/16 digital “bottleneck” into the audio path was not audible .
 A more recent—and far more exhaustive—series of tests by Meyer and Moran published in the Journal of the Audio Engineering Society employed 60 listeners in 554 trials over a period of one year.
-The results were the same as random chance at 49.82 percent.
+The results of asking listeners which file they preferred were the same as random chance, at 49.82 percent.